heikadog/zml/zml.md

 56. Kharrs (@kharrs.bsky.social) is mutuals with an open zoophile and is only followed by open zoophiles.
 57. RoxyMoxye (@roxymoxye.bsky.social), bear (@davidbear.bsky.social), Woofingfox (@woofingfox.bsky.social), and Thunder Roodog (@thunderroo.bsky.social) follow and interact with open zoophiles.
 58. Rox (@roxanathewolf.bsky.social) is an open zoophile.
-59. Jade (@jadeeyedwere.bsky.social) only follows and is followed by open zoophiles.
+59. Jade (@jadeeyedwere.bsky.social) only follows zoophiles.
 Additionally, she's dating an open zoophile.
 60. Valais (@valais.bsky.social) follows several open zoophiles and posted that "it's strange to me when furries decry zoophilia[...] that's all what furry has always been:" (<https://archive.today/hbcPG>).
 61. Machine Animal (@machineanimal.bsky.social) is mutuals with open zoophiles.
 62. PsychedelicYops (@psychedelicyops.pet) follows several closeted zoophiles and liked a post from WolfJLupus, an open zoophile: (<https://archive.today/TSJ7J>).